 The Department is located at Winsted’s City Hall at 201 First Street North.

-This is Heldt’s ninth year as part of the Winsted Police Department.
+This is Heldt’s 10th year as part of the Winsted Police Department.
 He became police chief in 2014.
-Officer Lammers is in his eighth year of employment with the city, and Officer Bruns is in his second year of employment with the city.
-In addition to these full-time officers, the city has one reserve officer (Al Melquist), and a roster of seven part-time officers who help provide the city with police services when needed.
+Officer Lammers is in his ninth year of employment with the city, and Officer Bruns is in his third year of employment with the city.
+Dylan Reiner is now in his second year of employment with the city.
+In addition to these full-time officers, the city has one reserve officer (Al Melquist), and a roster of six part-time officers who help provide the city with police services when needed.